jeancarl/tjbot-labs/emotional-light/node-red/README.md

     ![](assets/1.4.png)

-4. Click the link icon next to the **Speech to Text** heading to launch into the IBM Cloud console and create a Watson Speech to Text service instance.
+4. Click the link icon next to the **Speech to Text** heading to launch into the IBM Cloud console.
+Sign into your IBM Cloud account if prompted.

     ![](assets/1.5.png)

-5. If you don't have an IBM Cloud account, sign up for an account.
-Sign into your account if prompted.
-Leave the service name as is.
+5. Leave the service name as is.
 Click **Create**.

     ![](assets/1.6.png)